 Her life included an acting career on Broadway, film, radio, and even television.
 Both the white and black audiences cherished her skill and talent.
 Her long and happy life with Ossie stands out the most because they shared many interests, such as cultural and civil rights issues.

-They spoke candidly about their marriage because their marriage lasted for such a long time.
-In one interview, both Ossie and Ruth talked about having an open relationship, though neither acted on it.
+They spoke candidly about their marriage because it lasted for such a long time.
+Both Ossie and Ruth talked about having an open relationship in one interview, though neither acted on it.
 Ruby once said, "'Commitment' is a marvelous word."